jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 [solver]
 ********
-Type of equations and spatial schemes are configured as follows.
+Type of equations and spatial discretization schemes are configured as follows.

 1. system --- type of equations.